Skip to main content

 Configure with opencode.json

-The addon runs on OpenCode.
+The addon uses OpenCode to connect to your provider.
 Use opencode.json to choose your AI provider and model, and to connect the addon to your published component catalog via MCP.

 opencode.json